SUNY College of Environmental Science and Forestry: Admission & Tests

 Yes

-SUNY College of Environmental Science and Forestry admission criteria are somewhat competitive - this school accepts about 60 percent of those who apply.
+SUNY College of Environmental Science and Forestry admission criteria are rather easy - this school accepts about 70 percent of those who apply.

-This school requires you to submit reference letters with your application but doesn't require admission test scores.
+This school doesn't require you to submit reference letters with your application and doesn't require admission test scores.

 SUNY College of Environmental Science and Forestry will typically accept your: